marianabb/REBUS/time.rst

 - Admin DOES NOT eliminate media when instances are deleted.
 - Publications Date, maybe only year and month are necessary.
 - Webmaster email in footer.
+- Activation email configuration.
+- (Django-registration) A script 'registration/bin/deleted_expired_users.py', is provided, which is suitable for use as a regular cron job.

 pwd: BSArebus